IBM/db2forzosdeveloperextension-about/README.md

 ## Overview

 This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases.

-The features provided in this extension simplify the task of developing applications that interact with data in Db2 for z/OS databases by providing:

--   The ability to deploy, run, and debug native stored procedures
--   The ability to commit or rollback the results of SQL transactions
--   The ability to run selected SQL statements from any type of file
+It includes basic productivity features that make it easier to write SQL, such as:

+-   SQL formatting - **New**
+-   Syntax checking and highlighting
 -   Code completion and signature help
+-   Customizable code snippets

+It includes a robust set of capabilities for running SQL that include the ability to:

+-   Display consolidated results from running multiple SQL statements - **New**
+-   Run SQL that includes parameters and variables from within a native stored procedure (.spsql file) - **New**
+-   Sort query history by the timestamp of the execution - **New**
+-   Select multiple SQL elements on different lines and run those elements as a complete statement - **New**
+-   Restrict the number of rows in SQL result sets - **New**
+-   Quickly identify and display failing SQL statements - **New**
+-   Use null values and retain input values - **New**
+-   Validate XML for host variable parameters input - **New**
+-   Run selected SQL statements from any type of file
--   The ability to run SQL with or without parameter markers and host variables and to save SQL execution results
+-   Run SQL with or without parameter markers and host variables and to save SQL execution results
--   Integrated support for connecting to Db2 databases
--   Syntax checking
--   Syntax highlighting
--   Customizable code snippet support
+-   Commit or rollback the results of SQL executions based on customizable success/failure settings

+It also includes support for working with native stored procedures by providing the ability to:

+-   Deploy, run, and debug native stored procedures
+-   Set conditional breakpoints when debugging stored procedures - **New**

-See the [Features](#features) section for more details and examples.
+See the [Key features](#Key-features) section for more details and examples.

 ## Table of contents